fabiofabrizi/pands-project/README.md

 - Correlation (if any) between any variables so that we might infer what's important when examining the three species.

-analysis.py
+**analysis.py**
 This calls the functions from the other files so that only one file needs to be run.
 I've done it in this way because I've split it up into parts and thought if the project scope changed it would be better for maintenance or bug fixing if analysis.py just did the function calls.
 The file is commented with explanations about the functions.

-analysis.txt
+**analysis.txt**
 This is the text file that's required to be generated - All that is contained in the file is text, and is a quick way to get an overview of the dataset.

 ## Folders

 There's only three folders, 'Data Visualisation', 'Images' and 'Resources'.
-Images has just one image and it's the image you see at the top of the README file.
+*Images* has just one image and it's the image you see at the top of the README file.
-Data Visualisation is where the all the plots have been saved.
+*Data Visualisation* is where the all the plots have been saved.
 I've tried to name them as intuitively as possible, so that one might look at the name and infer what the plot does.
-'Resources' contains a the iris dataset in csv and data formats so that if there's any issue with the user running the script they can change the script and point it to the local copy.
+*Resources* contains a the iris dataset in csv and data formats so that if there's any issue with the user running the script they can change the script and point it to the local copy.

 ## Conclusions

-dataVis.py generates all the visualisations and saves them.
 <b>Sepal Relationship</b>
 From looking at the scatterplot in the 'Data Visualisation' folder (sepal_length_width.png) we can determine the following: